 (5) Point (5) of Annex II to Directive 2006/112/EC: (a) Automated distance teaching dependent on the Internet or similar electronic network to function and the supply of which requires limited or no human intervention, including virtual classrooms, except where the Internet or similar electronic network is used as a tool simply for communication between the teacher and student; (b) workbooks completed by pupils online and marked in an automated fashion without human intervention

-As there are teacher-student interactions in BCMIP and essay questions that are marked by the Instructor, so VAT is not imposed on EU students who purchase this course.
+As there are teacher-student interactions in BCMIP and essay questions that are to be marked by the Instructor, so VAT is not imposed on EU students who purchase this course.